-Ex-Marine gets nine years in a Russian jail over a drunken incident he cannot remember
+Former Marine gets nine years in a Russian jail over a drunken incident he says he cannot remember

 Reed pleaded not guilty.
 He could not remember the events of that night.

 A website set up by his father, Joey Reed, cites flaws in evidence.
-For example traffic video footage did not show the vehicle swerving, nor did witnesses in the car following the police car to the station see it swerve, it says.
+For example, traffic video footage did not show the vehicle swerving, nor did witnesses in the car following the police car to the station see it swerve, it says.

 “Based on the evidence in my case, I think it’s clear what the outcome should be,” he said.

-His case follows that of another ex-Marine, Paul Whelan, a corporate security officer, who was convicted of spying last month after a secret trial and sentenced to 16 years jail.
+His case follows that of another former Marine, Paul Whelan, a corporate security officer who was convicted of spying last month after a secret trial and sentenced to 16 years jail.

-U.S. Ambassador John Sullivan called the Whelan case “a mockery of justice.”
+Sullivan called the Whelan case “a mockery of justice.”

-Russian media have cited officials hinting at the possibility of a prisoner exchange involving Whelan and two Russian prisoners in the United States, international arms trafficker Viktor Bout and Konstantin Yaroshenko, convicted of conspiracy to import cocaine into the United States.
+Russian media outlets have cited officials hinting at the possibility of a prisoner exchange involving Whelan and two Russian prisoners in the United States, international arms trafficker Viktor Bout and Konstantin Yaroshenko, convicted of conspiracy to import cocaine into the United States.

 Whelan’s lawyer, Vladimir Zherebenkov, said last month his client did not plan to appeal because he was hoping to be part of an exchange.